leonstafford/leonstafford.github.io/essays/true_cost.md

  - buying a new fuel-efficient car to replace one which needs a few repairs
  - installing solar panels and batteries to umm, save the planet?

+## Should we revisit?

+Questioning what people "should" do, again contains implicitness, just as we saw with "too".
+I have to check myself and append an "... if ..." to any statement I throw a "should" into.
+Breathing.
+We *should* breathe, *if* we want to remain alive.
+You *should* take your shoes off, *if* you don't want to upset a cultural norm and offend someone or dirty up their floor.

+So, to one of the original hypotheticals, about whether people should go to extremes with eliminating waste and polluting habits - we can probably step away from the middlepoint and find reasons that they should and shouldn't go to the extremes.

+People *should* live in mud huts and eat only what they can grow *if* they want to have minimal impact on the environment.
+(I'll hold back from suggesting taking themselves out of the gene pool as the most minimal!).

+People *shouldn't* worry at all about consumption and waste production *if* they are prepared to eventually die out from loss of habitat or toxic poisoning.

+This is where I get stuck in understanding balance/moderation/compromise.
+One might suggest a magical sweet spot, where we can live, producing waste, but without any ill-effect on our surviving or thriving goals of society.
+In a world, where we're getting better at crunching big data, but are still discovering the effects we have on the natural world, I don't believe we can define it yet.

+## User action required

+I still love that ([disputed](https://en.wikiquote.org/wiki/Edmund_Burke#Disputed) quote:

+> All that is necessary for the triumph of evil is that good men do nothing

+*I'm starting to get interested in mathematics now, thanks to functional programming and the ability to express executable formulae, so that I can express and experiment with world-simulations around theories like these.
+For now, no magic formula, I'll just use limited words.*

+Let's say that the point that most people hit in their consumption and waste production falls to a negative 1.5 the magical sweet spot where the environment is sustainable.
+We now need 1 *good* member of society to make twice as much positive effect for every 2 *bad* members of society.
+What if it's more like 10 or 100 people who are at the -1.5 rate of damaging the environment?
+That 101st person now has to do a *lot* more to counter the effects.

+I think this is coming to be more of a personal call to arms that I can no longer deny (*can* being close to *should* here, in that there is an inherent *if* following).

+I wake up everyday because I enjoy life enough to want to experience it.
+I enjoy the experiences of love and togetherness in society.
+Would I give up if the environment is so deterioted? *Should* I take action in order to protect what I enjoy?

+Trying to express these feelings on the fly to people, I have a tendency to come across as overly negative, I think because I fail to show both sides simultaneously, usually focusing on one of the extremities.
+By writing it down, it allows me to show that maybe "Cynics are - beneath it all - only idealists with awkwardly high standards." (thanks again, Alain de Botton!).